-1.3.1.
-The Space Launch Delta 30 Commander (SLD 30/CC) establishes and manages the base traffic supervision program and regulates traffic and personnel movement on VSFB.

-1.3.2.
-The SLD 30/CC has delegated full authority to act on all matters concerning motor vehicle traffic supervision on VSFB to the Vice Commander for Installation Support (SLD 30/CV), the Chief of Installation Support (formerly the 30 MSG/CD), and the Deputy Director for Installation Support (formerly the 30 MSG/DD).

-1.3.2.1.
-For the purpose of this Instruction, the term delegated authority/authorities refers to those delegated full authority to act on motor vehicle traffic supervision by the SLD 30/CC.

-1.3.3.
-The delegated authority is given the authority to suspend or revoke base driving privileges and/or reinstate full or partial driving privileges under the provisions of AFI 31-218(I), Joint Motor Vehicle Traffic Supervision.

-1.3.3.1.
-The SLD 30/CC is the final authority for all appeals pertaining to suspension and revocation decisions per this Instruction.
-No further appeal or request for reconsideration will be accepted.

-1.3.3.2.
-The 30 SFS/CC is the final appeal authority for violations cited on DD Form 1408, Armed Forces Traffic Ticket and DD Form 1805, United States District Court Violation Notice.

-1.3.3.3.
-Delegated authorities are responsible for conducting administrative due process hearings, including towing appeal procedures, under this Instruction.

-1.3.4.
+- 1.3.1.
+The Space Launch Delta 30 Commander (SLD 30/CC) establishes and manages the base traffic supervision program and regulates traffic and personnel movement on VSFB. - 1.3.2.
+The SLD 30/CC has delegated full authority to act on all matters concerning motor vehicle traffic supervision on VSFB to the Deputy Commander for Installation Support (SLD 30/CD). - 1.3.2.1.
+For the purpose of this Instruction, the term delegated authority/authorities refer to those delegated full authority to act on motor vehicle traffic supervision by the SLD 30/CC. - 1.3.3.
+The delegated authority is given the authority to suspend or revoke base driving privileges and/or reinstate full or partial driving privileges under the provisions of AFI 31-218(I), Joint Motor Vehicle Traffic Supervision. - 1.3.3.1.
+The SLD 30/CD is the final authority for all appeals pertaining to suspension and revocation decisions per this Instruction.
+No further appeal or request for reconsideration will be accepted. - 1.3.3.2.
+The 30 SFS/CC is the final appeal authority for violations cited on DD Form 1408, Armed Forces Traffic Ticket. - 1.3.3.3.
+Delegated authorities are responsible for conducting administrative due process hearings, including towing appeal procedures, under this Instruction. - 1.3.4.
 The SLD 30 Staff Judge Advocate (SJA) advises the delegated authority and/or appeal authorities on due process appeals and/or hearings for suspending/revoking base driving privileges.
 The SJA 30 SJA or his or her attorneys and assistants will coordinate on all suspension/revocation case files.